mactrem/com-tiles/packages/spec/README.md

 # Cloud Optimized Map Tiles (COMT)
-COMTiles are a streamable, read optimized, single-file archive for storing raster and especially vector tilesets at a global scale in an cloud object storage and accessing the tiles or tile batches via http range requests.
+COMTiles are a streamable, read optimized, single-file archive for storing raster and especially vector tilesets at a global scale in a cloud object storage and accessing the tiles or tile batches via http range requests.

 ## Specification